DataDiva01/DataDiva01/README.md

 # Hi, I'm Elizabeth! 👋
+and if i was a vegetable, ill be a carrot
 ## 🚀 About Me
-I'm a Data Analyst/ Business Analyst.
+I'm a Data Analyst.
 ## 🛠 Skills
-SQP,Python, Microsoft Excel, Tableau, PowerBI...
+SQL,Python, Microsoft Excel, Tableau, PowerBI...
 Contributions are always welcome!
 See `contributing.md` for ways to get started.
 Please adhere to this project's `code of conduct`.